vircadia/vircadia-docs-sphinx/docs/source/create/entities/web-entity-media.rst

 ##########################
-Play media in a Web Entity
+Play Media in a Web Entity
 ##########################

 Web entities can play a number of different media formats through embedded players.